NMillard/learnings/designing-software.md

 Luckily, there's an easy fix.
 Create methods on immediate collaborators that return values from its own collaborators.

+## Set clearly defined scopes

+Not every application, module, or class is created equal.
+Be explicit about a module's scope.
+Is it used as part of a framework?
+Do other developers need to instantiate it?
+Is it a building block in a larger setup?
+Is it long or short-lived?
+Is it client-facing and thereby public or purely internal to the module?

+Knowing the answer to each and every of these questions lets you design better software.

 ## Duplication

 There's a general rule of thumb that writing the same piece of code twice may be okay, but no more than that.
-However, there are some things that shouldn't be consolidated into sharable code:
+However, there are some things that shouldn't be consolidated into shared code:

 - Domain specifics<br/>
   Keep domain-specific code in its correct place.
 Just because two separate services or applications need a `User` class it doesn't necessarily mean the `User` should be packaged in a separate project and shared between the services.

 - Temporal similarities<br/>
   Sometimes you will see code that is identical in two different places.
 The junior developer will quickly refactor this, and often leads to static helpers, and so on.
 But many duplications are only temporal, and it makes sense to keep two--though identical--separate implementations.

 - Fields and properties<br/>
-  It's common to have many classes that share common traits and thereby have the same fields and properties--sadly, this also leads to base classes that are nothing more than glorified property bags.
-Opt for duplication over inheritance if there's no real `is-a` relationship.
+  It's normal to have many classes that share common traits and thereby have the same fields and properties--sadly, this also leads to base classes that are nothing more than glorified property bags.
+Opt for duplication over inheritance if one class can't be a direct substitute for the base type.

 ## Manage orchestrations